-It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.
+It is critical that the turmeric supplements we take contains sufficient curcuminoids in order for us to receive any health benefits.

-All of the curcumin supplements discussed in this article have been third-party tested to verify that their labels accurately reflect how much curcumin is in the product.
+All of the turmeric supplements discussed in this article have been third-party tested to verify that their labels accurately reflect how much curcumin is in the product.

 Science resources included